Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure Release: Results and Discussion

 To investigate the effect of hydrostatic pressure on the superconducting state of overdoped BaFe$_2$(As$_{1-x}$P$_x$)$_2$, we measured the magnetic moment against temperature under pressures ranging from 0 to 1.08~GPa in both zero field cooling (ZFC) and field cooling (FC) conditions, as shown in Fig.~\ref{fig:fig2}(a).
 With increasing pressure, the superconducting transition shifts progressively to lower temperatures.
 Because this shift is relatively small, we extracted $T_c$ using multiple criteria to ensure that the trend is reliable.

 The pressure dependence of the onset transition temperature $T_c^{\mathrm{onset}}$ is summarized in Fig.~\ref{fig:fig2}(b).
 We used two methods to determine $T_c^{\mathrm{onset}}$: (1) a ZFC criterion, defined as the temperature where the normalized moment decreases below $-0.02$, and (2) a ZFC-FC criterion, defined as the temperature at which the difference between the ZFC and FC curves exceeds 0.02 of the normalized moment.
 Apart from this, we also extracted the offset transition temperature $T_c^{\mathrm{offset}}$, defined as the temperature where the normalized moment falls below $-0.98$, as shown in Fig.~\ref{fig:fig2}(c).
 As expected for overdoped compositions, the extracted $T_c$ decreases with increasing pressure~\cite{Klintberg2010, Goh2010}.
-The only deviation occurs at the 0~GPa point in the onset analysis.
-We attribute this anomaly to non-homogeneous pressurization caused by the filler material used inside the pressure chamber.
+The only deviation occurs for $T^{onset}_c$ at the 0~GPa point.
+We speculate that this behavior arises from non-homogeneous pressure (from the filler material) at 0.43 GPa and above.
+To quantify this, the transition width ($T^{onset}_c - T^{offset}_c$) against pressure is plotted in Supplementary Fig.~S4(c).
+This can also explain the relatively broad transition evident in Fig~\ref{fig:fig2}(a).

 We next examined the temperature-dependent critical current density $J_c(T)$ under different applied pressures.
 Here, $J_c$ was calculated using the Bean critical state model for rectangular samples \cite{Gyorgy1989, Talantsev2024BeanModel},